Pages Navigation Menu

 2 tablespoons water

-Combine flour, sugar, brown sugar, salt and cinnamon; cut in margarine with 2 knives or pastry blender until mixture resembles coarse cornmeal.
+Combine flour, sugar, brown sugar, salt and cinnamon; cut in margarine or butter with 2 knives or pastry blender until mixture resembles coarse cornmeal.
 Combine peaches, lemon juice and water; spoon into a greased 9x9x1 3/4 inch baking dish.
 Sprinkle flour mixture over peaches.
 Bake, covered, at 350 degrees for 15 minutes.
 Remove cover and bake 35 to 45 minutes longer.

 Serves 6.